 My name is Kate Matsudaira.
-I live and work in Bellevue, WA (just outside Seattle).
+I live in Seattle, WA.

 My background is in technology and computer science.
 Although I have spent the last few years on the management side of things.
 I specialize in building and operating large-scale web applications/sites (and wrote a chapter on this topic in the second version of the AOSA book).
 More recently my focus has been with SaaS (software as a service) applications and cloud computing (and as it pains me to say it – big data).
 I have extensive experience building and managing high performance teams that create really amazing technology to solve important problems.
 While I don’t believe there is a one-size-fits-all development process I am a fan of some aspects agile development practices and the lean startup movement (especially as it applies to software process), but have experience and opinions on lots of other methods.

 In the past, I have worked at several great companies including Sun Microsystems, Microsoft, and Amazon.com.
 More recently I have tended to veer towards the start-up world where 1 year is like 5 years in big company time.
 I have worked on large-scale platforms (most recently in online video and search) but have also helped build smaller high traffic e-commerce sites.
 I have held roles as developer, project manager, product manager, and people manager.
-Although the last 7 years I have been a VPE/CTO for companies like SEOmoz, Decide, and prior to that Delve Networks (acquired by Limelight).
+Although the last 7 years I have been a VPE/CTO for companies like Moz, Decide (acquired by eBay), and prior to that Delve Networks (acquired by Limelight).

 Thanks to my accomplishments I am fortunate enough to work with lots of technology companies (both locally in Seattle, and in other areas of the US) and am invited to speak at various industry events.

-Outside of tech I love beaches, glitter, cupcakes and cotton candy.
+I also love beaches, glitter, cupcakes and cotton candy.
 Oh and of course my puppies.
-You will seldom find me without my high heels, giant handbags, and iPhone .
-Besides my love of all things glamorous, I am still a geek at heart (ask me to tell you some math jokes or
+You will seldom find me without my high heels, giant handbags, and my iPhone .
+Besides my love of all things glamorous, I am still a geek at heart (ask me to tell you some math jokes

 Below is more information on interesting press some of the past events I have attended….